dadish/pw-skyscrapers-profile/Readme.md

 ```
 Then you can start the installer and there should be an option to choose skyscrapers profile.

-## Notes
+## Warning!
+After installation you will get error on the front-end.
+This is because this profile depends on
-This profile uses [FieldtypeMapMarker][pw-map-marker].
-You will be notified that the field could
-not be found in the admin.
+[FieldtypeMapMarker][pw-map-marker].
+You will be notified that the field could not be found in the admin also.

 Go to __Modules -> Site -> Add New__.
 Scroll down till the __Module Class Name__
 field and enter `FieldtypeMapMarker` and press __Download and Install__.
 You will be prompted to install the
-module cpouple of times.
+module couple of times.
 Install it and enter your Google Maps API Key in the module settings.
 After that
 the site profile should be working in full.

 [pw-skyscrapers]: https://github.com/ryancramerdesign/SkyscrapersProfile